 - Scope management: In this, the Project Manager has to involve a limited scope of endeavor within acceptable allowances.

 - They are responsible to create the project plan to deliver the project as expected.

 - They act proactively and identify the project risks and suitable action against them.

-- Project Managers manage project resources of the project and its stakeholders
+- Project Managers manage the project resources of the project and its stakeholders.

 - Throughout the project life cycle, they update the daily status to the project stakeholders